reluctantDev/biryanibliss/TestPlan.md

 # ChipTally Test Plan

 ## Overview
-This document outlines the comprehensive testing strategy for the ChipTally credit management app to ensure quality and reliability for App Store submission.
+This document outlines the comprehensive testing strategy for the ChipTally chip ledger app to ensure quality and reliability for App Store submission.

 ## Test Coverage